Becky139/mutts-cuts/README.md

 This can be found in Sprint 8.
 Reviewed the header structure passed from base.html.
 The navbar element spans the width of the page.
 Technically the btn-close element is visible but it is actually behind #navbar element.
-To resolve and restrict to the behavior to the alert button:
+To resolve and restrict to the behaviour to the alert button:
 It was given an id of #alert-button
 In style.css a z-index: 1031 was set to ensure it sat on top of the navbar element. https://github.com/Becky139/mutts-cuts/issues/54